This fabulously easy fig sauce recipe is incredibly delicious and offers versatility to your daily servings of fruit.

 Wash the figs and cut them into slices.
-The pint container I bought yielded about 5 cups of figs, which I dump into the sauce pan.
+The pint container I bought yielded about 5 cups of figs, which I add to the saucepan.

-Add 4 ounces of water and 1 tablespoon of maple syrup to begin with.
+Add 4 ounces of water and 1 tablespoon of maple syrup.

 Take a potato masher and mash them until they form a sauce/spread, leaving some pieces intact.

 The fig sauce is still warm.
-Can you see the steam in the above photo?
-Let’s drape some lovingly over brother Bob’s healthy, skillet cornbread.
+Let’s drape some lovingly over a piece of skillet cornbread.

 Doesn’t that look delicious?
-It’s very tasty, so if you like figs, you are going to love this recipe.
+It’s very tasty, so if you like figs, you are going to love this fig sauce recipe.